 2 Abdulqâdir Jilânî (Ra)

-4 (He has raised the samâ on high and created the balance, * In order that you may not transgress [due] balance. * So establish weight with justice and fall not short in the balance)
+5 (He has raised the samâ on high and created the balance, * So that you may not transgress the balance. * Therefore, you also establish the balance with justice and fall not short in the balance.)

 6 (Hamd be to Allah for His rahmâniyyah and His rahîmiyyah.)